-Millions of people in the United States take prescription stimulant drugs to treat ADHD and other conditions.
-Some of these stimulants have the potential for abuse and addiction.
+Millions of people in the United States take prescription stimulant drugs to treat attention deficit hyperactivity disorder (ADHD) and other conditions like narcolepsy or obesity.
+Unfortunately, some of these stimulants have the potential for abuse and addiction.

-Ritalin abuse can lead to addiction and other complications.
+Knowing Ritalin’s half-life and how long it stays in your system can motivate you to seek help from a medical detox center before your withdrawal symptoms begin.
 This article will explore how long Ritalin stays in your system after you stop taking it.
-You will learn:

 - How Ritalin abuse and addiction occur